 Layer your room with:

-- Lighting (overhead, task, ambient)
+Lighting (overhead, task, ambient

-- Soft furnishings (rugs, cushions, curtains)
+Soft furnishings (rugs, cushions, curtains)

-- Personal touches (art, accessories, greenery)
+Personal touches (artwork, accessories, plants)

 8. Test and Tweak